Multiple generalized cluster structures on $D(\text{GL}_n)$: Compatibility

 \paragraph{The formulas.} Let us pick any $g$- or $h$-functions $\psi_1$ and $\psi_2$, and let $p$ and $q$ be the numbers defined above for $\psi_1$, and let $q^\prime$ be the index of the leading block of $\psi_2$.
 Following \cite{plethora}, define \emph{$B$-terms:}

-Now, the formulas for the first four terms of \eqref{eq:brack} are:
+Now, the formulas for the first four terms of equation \eqref{eq:brack} are:

 By $(\Psi_p^1 = \emptyset)$ and $(\Phi_p^1 = \emptyset)$ we mean an indicator that's equal to $1$ if the condition is satisfied and $0$ otherwise.
-It follows from the construction that $(\Psi_p^1 = \emptyset) = 1$ if and only if $Y_p^1$ is the last block in the alternating path that defines $\mathcal{L}^1$; similarly, $(\Phi_p^1 = \emptyset) = 1$ if and only if $X_p^1$ is the last block in the path (hence the first block in the matrix itself, for blocks along the path are glued in $\mathcal{L}$ from bottom up).
+It follows from the construction that $(\Psi_p^1 = \emptyset) = 1$ if and only if $Y_p^1$ is the last block in the alternating path that defines $\mathcal{L}^1$; similarly, $(\Phi_p^1 = \emptyset) = 1$ if and only if $X_p^1$ is the last block in the path (hence it sits in the upper left corner of $\mathcal{L}^1$, for blocks along the path are glued in $\mathcal{L}$ from bottom up).
 The terms with indicators are not present in the empty block convention from \cite{plethora}, for their contribution is accounted for in other terms.

-Lastly, let us mention the total contribution of $B$-terms to \eqref{eq:brack}.
+Lastly, let us mention the total contribution of $B$-terms to equation \eqref{eq:brack}.
 If $\psi_1$ is an $h$-function, then the total contribution is

-where $\sum^l$ means a summation over blocks $Y_{t-1}^2$ that have their exit point strictly to the left of the exit point of $Y_{p-1^1}$ (for the definition of exit points, see Section \ref{s:lmatr}).
+where $\sum^l$ means a summation over blocks the $Y_{t-1}^2$ that have their exit point strictly to the left of the exit point of $Y_{p-1^1}$ (for the definition of exit points, see Section \ref{s:lmatr}).
 If $\psi_1$ is a $g$-function, then the contribution is

-where $\sum^a$ means that the summation is taken over blocks $X_t^2$ that have their exit point strictly above the exit point of $X_p^1$.
+where $\sum^a$ means that the summation is taken over blocks the $X_t^2$ that have their exit point strictly above the exit point of $X_p^1$.